Moxies

 Moxie's Restaurants LP (doing business as Moxies; formerly Moxie's Classic Grill, then Moxie's Grill & Bar) is a Canadian restaurant chain operating in eight provinces, as well as the U.S. states of Texas, Arizona, Massachusetts, and Florida.

 Overview

 Moxies is a premium casual-type restaurant, whose menu focuses on house-made ingredients with a "global inspiration."

 In Canada, they have locations in Alberta, British Columbia, Manitoba, New Brunswick, Newfoundland and Labrador, Nova Scotia, Ontario, and Saskatchewan.
 Since 2017, Moxies has expanded to the United States with locations in Dallas, Houston, Plano, Southlake, Texas, Boston and Miami, Florida.
 All locations are custom-designed to uniquely reflect the neighbourhood, and be eclectic and distinct.

-Their direct competition would be other premium casual chains, such as Earls and Cactus Club Cafe.
+Moxies competes with other premium casual chains, such as Earls and Cactus Club Cafe.
 Moxies' parent company, Northland Properties, also owns Chop Steakhouse & Bar, Shark Club Bar & Grill, Rockford Wok, Bar One Urban Lounge, and Denny's restaurant franchises in Canada.